align-videos-by-sound/align-videos-by-sound/README.md

 https://github.com/allisonnicoledeal/VideoSync/blob/master/alignment_by_row_channels.py

 This program reports the offset difference for audio and video files, containing audio recordings from the same event.
-It relies on avconv being installed and the python libraries scipy and numpy.
+It relies on ffmpeg being installed and the python libraries scipy and numpy.